Fluffy White Chocolate Raspberry Rolls

 Raspberry heart rolls

-I love the shaping these rolls like love hearts, even though the way I bake them and ice them, the shape isn’t very prominent in the end.
+On Valentine’s day I love the shaping these rolls like love hearts, even though the way I bake them and ice them, the shape isn’t very prominent in the end.
 If you want the hearts to be more defined, then you can bake them as stand alone-rolls rather than pull-apart, on a larger baking sheet.
-And instead of thick cream cheese frosting you can use a simple glaze, so that the definition of the roll still comes through.

 A hand is rolling up pastry dough filled with raspberry jam into small rolls on a white surface.
 The dough is soft and pale, while the jam is vibrant red, creating a contrast.